DDrew73/491h/readings/reading1/syllabus.md

 ## Communication
 **Asynchronous questions:** The easiest way to contact your instructor directly is to the use the Email function in Laulima.
 You can also send questions directly via email.
 Please include the course number in the subject line.
 For example, "[ECE 491H] - Question about lab2."

-**Office hours:** Dr. Drew's office hours are in Holmes 439 Tues/Thurs 2:00pm - 3:00pm or by appointment.
+**Office hours:** Dr. Drew's office hours are by appointment this semester on account of his newborn.

 ## Course Schedule
 This schedule is meant to serve as an outline and guide for the course.
 Please note that it may be modified throughout the semester as we see how things go.
 Any changes will be announced in class and posted here.